nf-core/methylseq/docs/usage.md

 # bwa-meth index filename base
 # where for example the index files are called:
 # /path/to/ref/genome.fa.bwameth.c2t.bwt
 --bwa_meth_index /path/to/ref/genome.fa

+# biscuit index filename base
+# where for example the index files are called:
+# /path/to/ref/genome.fa.bis.amb
+--bwa_meth_index /path/to/ref/genome.fa

 # Genome Fasta index file